emqx/emqx-docs/en_US/dashboard/rules.md

 ### Try It Out

-When the SQL statement is completed, you can click the **Try It Out** toggle switch at the bottom of the page to run the SQL test or Rule test in the this area.
+When the SQL statement is completed, you can click the **Try It Out** toggle switch at the bottom of the page to run the Rule test in this area.

 For the SQL test, you can select the event or data source from the **Data Source** drop-down box and enter the simulated test data, and click **Run Test** to see the execution output data in the **Output Result** on the right.